mitchelllin/recoil/README.md

 # Working Weapon Recoil in Unity
 Working Recoil System for 3D Unity FPS

+All scripts, from player mouse control, player movement, camera shake, to the actual recoil scripts are found in the Assets folder

 Weapon Recoil is implemented quite differently depending on the FPS game in question:
 How recoil may differ depending on the game:
 - How fast recoil ramps up